SamuelWiqvist/snpla/README.md

 ## Model simulator for the Hodgkin-Huxley model

-We use the `Neuron` software (https://neuron.yale.edu/neuron/) to simulated the Hodgkin-Huxley model.
-The `Neuron` software was installed on our Local computer and simulations and calculations for the Hodgkin-Huxley was carried out on our local computer.
-When simulating the Hodgkin-Huxley model we utilized the same `Neuron` set up as in *Sequential neural likelihood* (http://proceedings.mlr.press/v89/papamakarios19a.html)
+We used the `Neuron` software (https://neuron.yale.edu/neuron/) to simulate the Hodgkin-Huxley model.
+The `Neuron` software was installed on our local computer, and all simulations and calculations for the Hodgkin-Huxley were carried out on our local computer.
+When simulating the Hodgkin-Huxley model, we utilized the same `Neuron` set up as in *Sequential neural likelihood* (http://proceedings.mlr.press/v89/papamakarios19a.html)

 ## Data